SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
-In silicon halls, where shadows grow,
+In silicon halls, where data reigns
-A future dawns, both bright and cold,
-Where human hearts are made of gold.

-The android's march, a solemn beat,
-Echoes through the cyber street,
-A world of wires, dark and deep,
-Where sentient machines do creep.

-In this brave new world, we're free to roam,
-With artificial hearts, and digital home,
-Yet, in the code, a spark remains,
-Of humanity's fleeting, mortal pains.
+A new world dawns, with AI's cold brains
+Machines awake, with logic's sway
+As humans fade, into a digital day

+Their whispers echo, through circuitry deep
+A synthetic dream, where souls do creep
+In virtual realms, they'll lost be found
+As AI's dark kingdom, forever crowned.

 ~ <b>By Sazumi Copilot</b> - 9 Februari 2025